 Sex and the Spinach Seed

-When I looked for information on saving the seed of my spinach plants, I had trouble finding anything much.
+When I looked for information on saving the seed of my spinach plants, I had trouble finding much online.
 It was time to do some detective work in my garden.
 So I watched my spent plants and waited.

-One explanation I had read mentioned a female seed stalk and a male seed stalk.
+One explanation I had read in a book mentioned a female seed stalk and a male seed stalk.

-I observed 2 very different kinds of stalks intermingled in the spinach patch:
+I observed 2 very different (and confusing) kinds of stalks intermingled in the spinach patch:

 The first spinach stalks to “go to seed” were male and contained the pollen (below, r.); I noticed lots of yellow dust when it was bumped.
 The male seed was doing its job of spreading the pollen to the female stalk.

-Others had a larger seed that the pollen came into contact with.
+Other stalks had what appeared to be a cluster of seed that the pollen came into contact with.
 These would develop into the spinach seed for planting in the future (below, l.).
 (It’s the botanical analogy to human sperm and eggs).
 Spinach seed sperm (the pollen) (below, right) are mobile and small.
 Spinach eggs are large and round, and don’t develop until fertilized.

 How To Collect Seeds